 The first of these tests may be performed internally by the member following the PJM Regulation test procedure.
 To perform a self-test the member must use the PJM test shape posted on the Markets and Operations> Ancillary Services>Market Based Regulation page fed into the resource owner's EMS.
-Additionally, the member must notify the PJM Performance Compliance at least 60 minutes before the test.
+Additionally, the member must notify the PJM Performance Compliance at least 24 hours before the test.
 The Resource owner should also notify PJM Dispatch who will make a determination whether the test can be run.
 The resource should be set to unavailable during the test, though the other units may continue to regulate.
 Up to three self-administered tests may be performed on a resource each day.

 The remaining tests should be administered by PJM Dispatch.
-The resource owner should contact PJM Dispatch and PJM Performance Compliance at least 60 minutes before the test though 24 hour notice is preferred.
+The resource owner should contact PJM Dispatch and PJM Performance Compliance at least 24 hours before the test.
 For a PJM administered test, all resource(s) will be taken out of the regulation market for the specific signal.
 PJM Dispatcher makes the final determination about whether a PJM administered test can be performed.
 Only one PJM administered test may be performed on a resource each day.